taennan/axmac/README.md

 # Axmac

-Readable indexing for 1-4 dimensional data structures.
+Readable indexing macros for 1-4 dimensional data structures.

 ### The Problem